-Waterfall Analysis – Everything you need to know
+Waterfall Analysis – Everything you need to know about Waterfall chart

 Waterfall Financial Modeling is used to calculate the breakdown of the total value of the company among the various shareholders upon exit of the company.